Essential Kayak Camping Guide for Any Season

 Tips for Packing a Balanced Kayak

-• Pack items you’ll need more frequently (like water, snacks, or sunscreen) in more accessible spots, such as deck bags or compartments within easy reach.
+- Pack items you’ll need more frequently (like water, snacks, or sunscreen) in more accessible spots, such as in your kayak deck bag or other compartments within easy reach.

-• Use multiple smaller drybags versus a couple of larger ones.
-This makes arranging gear in the hatches/storage areas much more accessible and prevents digging through the more giant bags to find items.
+- Use multiple smaller drybags instead of a couple of larger ones.
+This makes arranging gear in the hatches/storage areas much more accessible and prevents digging through the larger bags to find items.

 Selecting a Campsite

 Aim for established campsites, especially if you're a beginner kayak camper learning to paddle and camp safely.
-You should camp outside the established sites if you're a seasoned outdoor enthusiast.
+If you're a seasoned outdoor enthusiast, you should camp outside the established sites.
 Either way, always set up camp at least 200 feet away from the water to avoid the risks associated with tides and to avoid contaminating the water.

 Leave No Trace Principles

-Maintain ecological integrity by following the Leave No Trace principles.
-These guide us to minimize our environmental impact and preserve the natural beauty around us for future generations to enjoy.
+Follow the Leave No Trace principles to maintain ecological integrity.
+These principles help us minimize our environmental impact and preserve the natural beauty around us for future generations to enjoy.

 Camp Cooking